tonghuikang/automatic-prompt-engineer/README.md

 For non-classification tasks, it is more difficult to evaluate how good your output is.
 You need to think of how to evaluate whether the model is making a mistake, and how to update the prompts.
 I think it is still useful to keep most of the structure of the notebook.

+### Build a webapp

+Maybe you can build a simple webapp where the user do not even need to run a notebook.